securenative/packman/README.md

 Wow, the `{{{ .PackageName }}}` placeholder was replaced with our package name, miracles do exists :)

-Lets assume that we are happy with our template and we want to publish it so other users can use as well, Packman uses Github as the package registry so lets configure our github account:
+Lets assume that we are happy with our template and we want to publish it so other users can use it as well, Packman uses Github as the package registry so lets configure our github account:
 ```bash
 $> packman config github --username matang28 --token <GITHUB_TOKEN> --private
 ```